bstopp/crx-packmgr-api-client-gem/docs/DefaultApi.md

 opts = {
   compress_version: "compress_version_example", # String | Compress versions; count all versions of the same packages as a single entry.
   include_all: true, # BOOLEAN | Return a total count of all packages.
-Default to false.
+Defaults to false.
   include_root: true, # BOOLEAN | Include the root package.
 Defaults to false.
   include_my_packages: true, # BOOLEAN | Include the 'my_packages' group.
 Only applicable if the group has no packages.
-Default to false.
+Defaults to false.
   only_top_level: true # BOOLEAN | Only list top-level groups, ie. do not list all nested groups.
 }